 As we go to higher energies, this “inefficiency” gets worse—consider energiessuch that the kinetic energy >> rest energy, and assume the incomingparticle and the target particle have the same rest mass, m 0 , with the incoming particle having relativisticmass m in :

 Comparing the center of mass energy with the lab energy atthese high energies,

 E LAB =( m in + m 0 ) c 2 , E CM 2 = E LAB 2 − p LAB 2 c 2 = m in 2 c 4 +2 m in c 2 m 0 c 2 + m 0 2 c 4 − p LAB 2 c 2 =2 m 0 c 2 ( m in c 2 + m 0 c 2 ).

 E CM 2 ≈2 m 0 c 2 m c 2 ≈2 m 0 c 2 .
 E LAB

 E CM ≈ 2 m 0 c 2 .

 You are watching: What is the kinetic energy ek of the proton?

 See more: Huge Rc Helicopters With Guns Hip 3 Channel Rc Helicopter (Camo)

-ultimately one should quadruplethe lab power to dual the center of mass energy.
-And, at higher energies,things gain steadily worse——his is whycolliders were built!
+ultimately one must quadruplethe lab energy to double the center of mass energy.
+And, at higher energies,things get steadily worse——his is whycolliders were built!